microsoft/contosotraders-cloudtesting/demo-scripts/azure-load-testing/private-endpoints.md

 ## Before You Begin

-There are some prerequisites for this demo mentioned in the [application deployment guide](../app-deployment-guide.md).
-After executing all the steps mentioned in that document, the application's infrastructure will be provisioned on Azure.
+Please execute the steps outlined in the [deployment instructions](../../docs/deployment-instructions.md) to provision the infrastructure in your own Azure subscription.

 Specifically, here's what happens behind the scenes: